 Home to the original 7 mile cave tubing; Ian Anderson`s Caves Branch has been one of the leading adventure companies in Belize for over 20 years.
 The Black Hole Drop is a signature tour located right on the property; which covers 58,000 acres of land.
 This tour was one of our favorites in all of Belize and is PERFECT for all you adrenaline junkies out there!
 A hike through the jungle takes you to a large sinkhole where you rappel 300 feet down into the forested caves below.
 Keep reading for everything you need to know about The Black Hole Drop!

-We started the day with a 10 minute jeep ride followed by a one hour hike through the Maya Mountains.
-Hiking through the forest was stunning and our guide was very knowledgeable on local plant and animal species.
+We started the day with a 10 minute jeep ride followed by one hour of hiking through the Maya Mountains.
+Exploring the jungle was fantastic and our guide was very knowledgeable on local plant and animal species.
 They provided water for each of us which we carried in a backpack along with our helmet and harness.
 The only things you need to bring for The Black Hole Drop Tour are sturdy shoes (NO sandals), long pants, and bug spray.

 A few much needed water breaks and some steep hills later.. we made it to the top!
 The sinkhole is an area of the Actun Loch Tunich Cave that collapsed many years ago.
 From the edge it drops straight down 300 feet with an entire ecosystem growing below.
 After getting suited up we went over all of the equipment, safety features and what to expect.
 The guides were very thorough and made us feel comfortable and safe.